CreativAI-UC/TimbreNet/README.md

 - Clone this repository.
 - Open timbrenet_generate_chord.py
-- In the "trained_model_path" variable put the file with the weights of a trained model (there are some trained models in the "trained_models" folder.
+- In the "trained_model_path" variable, put the file with the weights of a trained model (there are some trained models in the "trained_models" folder).
-- In the "latent_dim" variable select the latent dimention of the trained model.
+- In the "latent_dim" variable, select the latent dimension of the trained model.
-- In the "sample_points" variable put all the poins from where you want to sample chords.
-You can samplle as many chords as you want at the same time.
-Each point needs to have the same ammount of dimentions as the "latent_dim" variable
+- In the "sample_points" variable, put all the points from where you want to sample chords.
+You can sample as many chords as you want at the same time.
+Each point needs to have the same amount of dimensions as the "latent_dim" variable.
 - In the "chord_saving_path" put the path of the folder where you want to save the chords.
 If the folder does not exist, the code will create it for you.
 - Finally, run timbrenet_generate_chord.py